Personal

 PAD

-a written disclosure
+with written disclosure

-statement covering working condition of items such
+statement covering working condition of items

-as appliances, structural defects and modifications, possible easements,
+as appliances, structural defects and modifications, possible easements, nuisance-noise

-flooring in upper story units, neighborhood problems and
+flooring in upstairs units, neighborhood problems and

 Some states (not Florida) require disclosure of deaths as well, and not